27672057568

 Encrypt your internet connection

-VPNs establish a secure connection to the internet by encrypting all your online traffic and routing it through a point-to-point connectionbetween your device and the VPN server.
+VPNs establish a secure connection to the internet.
 Establishing an encrypted, private network is exactly what a VPN connection does — and this encrypted layer offers an array of security, privacy, and performance benefits.

-Securing your data with a VPN is particularly important for staying safe on public Wi-Fi networks.
-Despite their convenience, there are many risks of public Wi-Fi, since anyone can hop onto an unsecured Wi-Fi network, and there’s no way to know exactly who’s connected at any given time (or what they’re doing).
-It’s all too easy for a hacker to sit on a public Wi-Fi network and intercept all the traffic flowing through it, which is known as a man-in-the-middle attack.
-Likewise, you should also use a VPN if you visit the dark web.
+A VPN is particularly important for staying safe on public Wi-Fi networks.
+There are many risks of free Wi-Fi, since anyone can hop onto an unsecured Wi-Fi network.
+It’s easy for a hacker to intercept traffic flowing through a public Wi-Fi network and execute a man-in-the-middle attack.
+You should also use a VPN if you visit the dark web.

 A VPN lets you get around geo-blocking so you can stream content freely.A VPN lets you access shows from your home country when you’re traveling abroad.